 Park Avenue Tulips

 Park Avenue is arguably the most popular spot to find tulips in New York City.
 Indeed, for many New Yorkers spring doesn’t officially start until the tulips on Park Avenue have bloomed.
-What makes this spot especially beautiful are the prolific cherry blossom trees along the avenue, everything about Park Avenue screams spring!
+What makes this spot especially beautiful, apart from the rows of vibrant tulips, are the prolific cherry blossoms that span the length of the Avenue.

 West Side Community Garden

 Located on 89th Street between Amsterdam and Columbus Avenues, the West Side Community Garden (WSCG) is a true gem.
-Locals often consider lounging here one of the most relaxing things to do in the Upper West Side.
+Lounging at the park is one of the most relaxing things to do on the Upper West Side.

 Further Reading: 20 EPIC Things to Do on the Upper West Side